- This documentation is created for reference from the Spring cloud POC we have developed in this turotial

 References:

-.
-So all settings will remain same except for that instead of *@Retry annotation we'll use @CircuitBreaker annotation.fallbackMethod
+Using Resilience4j - retry.
+So all settings will remain same except for that instead of *@Retry annotation we'll use @CircuitBreaker annotation.fallbackMethod.Section 11.
+Using Resilience4j - retry for project setup.@Retry annotation with @CircuitBreaker annotation.

 <groupId>org.springframework.boot</groupId>